-The Andes & Southern Cone Program and the Regional Office in Chile with programs in Argentina, established in 2002, aim to enhance collaborative research among Harvard faculty and their counterparts in the region by encouraging faculty and student engagement, and developing programs for the Harvard community and the public at large.
+The Andes & Southern Cone Program and the Regional Office in Chile, established in 2002, aim to enhance collaborative research among Harvard faculty and their counterparts in the region by encouraging faculty and student engagement, and developing programs for the Harvard community and the public at large.

 The Advisory Group is comprised of senior leaders from across disciplines and sectors that act as stewards of strong ties between Harvard and the region that provide vision, advice, and support to the Regional Office and its initiatives.

 This initiative implements a learning model that allows for the accelerated development of new capacities related to science, technology, engineering, arts, and mathematics (STEAM), to enhance the innovation of Chilean youth and ensure their full participation in the challenges of the 21st century.

 Chilean University Alliance for Women in Academia

 This Alliance aims to discuss and share experiences, best practices and difficulties within the universities, in order to increase the number of women in academia and give greater visibility to the contribution they make, inspired and nurtured by Harvard’s Faculty Development & Diversity Office.